Stefka92/MusicQuiz/README.md

 ### Deployment
 Github Pages was used to deploy the live website.
 The instructions to achieve this are below:
 1. Log in (or sign up) to Github.
-2. Find the repository for this project,Periwinkle Pilates.
+2. Find the repository for this project.
 3. Click on the Settings link.
 4. Scroll down to Pages on the left hand side of the navigation bar and click on this link.
 6. In the Source section, choose main from the drop down select branch menu.
 Select Root from the drop down select folder menu.